BruceMcRooster/crazyflie-apriltag-tracking/README.md

 ### Insert The AprilTag
 Now, we need to get it into our world.
 Open up Webots.
-Make sure you reset and pause your simulation using the controls at the top of the window.
+Make sure you pause and reset your simulation using the controls at the top of the window.
-This takes several steps, so be patient.
+This takes several steps, so be patient, and go slowly.
+> [!WARNING]
+> Make sure that your drone is not currently flying and the time marker says 0:00:00:000.
+> Otherwise, you won't be able to save your changes without overwriting the initial drone position.

 <details><summary>If you aren't patient, you can copy the final output here.</summary>